ofmla/devito-wiki/Continuous-Integration-in-Devito.md

 We use GitHub Actions for Continuous Integration.

-Some of the workflows, in particular `CI-core`, which executes all of the core Devito tests, run on VMs that GitHub Actions provides for free to all open source repositories.
+Some of the workflows, in particular `CI-core`, which executes all of the core Devito tests, run on VMs that GitHub Actions provides for free to open source repositories.

-Some other workflows run in the `devito-cluster`, which comprises a set of nodes owned by Devito Codes and some other nodes gifted by various companies.
+Some other workflows run in the `devito-cluster`, which comprises nodes owned by Devito Codes as well as nodes gifted by various companies.

 ## The devito-cluster workflow matrix